spmjs/spmjs.io/documentation/spm-commands.md

 ---

-`spm` have a collection of commands for pakcage lifecycle management.
+`spm` have a collection of commands for package lifecycle management.

 There is a simple list of them, and you can type `spm help [command]` to learn more details.